spiralizing/SI/README.md

 The number corresponds to the place in the full list of opus.

-Files corresponding to a scaling behavior over all *s* boxes (profile 1) are labeled as *Composer*Scaling.pdf, files corresponding to the functions showing a crossover (profiles 1 and 2) are labeled as *Composer*Crossover.pdf, the files with the graps of profiles 4 and 5 are labeled as *Composer*NoScaling.pdf
+Files corresponding to a scaling behavior over all *s* boxes (profile 1) are in Scaling.pdf, files corresponding to the functions showing a crossover (profiles 1 and 2) are in Crossovers.pdf, the files with the graps of profiles 4 and 5 are in NoScaling.pdf